jkeefe/jkeefe.github.io/family-projects/README.md

 - 1 [Arduino power supply](https://www.adafruit.com/products/276)

 Most of these ingredients are also found in the Arduino starter kits [I've listed](#kits).
 Double check to make sure the kit you select has a pressure sensor.
-If you need one [here's a little version at Sparkfun](https://www.sparkfun.com/products/9673) and [here's a bigger one at Adafruit](https://www.adafruit.com/products/1075).
+If you need one [here's on at Sparkfun](https://www.sparkfun.com/products/9375) and on [at Adafruit](https://www.adafruit.com/products/1075).

 You'll also need a little buzzer.
 If your kit doesn't have one, [you can buy one at Adafruit](https://www.adafruit.com/products/1536).